EmanuelNovelo/content-based-recommendation-system/README.md

 ## Project Overview

 This project implements a content-based recommendation system that fetches news articles from The Guardian API, processes them using machine learning techniques, and serves personalized article recommendations through a Streamlit web app.
-The app allows users to log in, mark articles as liked or disliked, and provides personalized recommendations.
+The app allows users to log in, read articles, like or dislike them, and read recommendations.

 ## Project Workflow

 1. **Environment Setup**:
-   - Configuration of a Python development environment using Visual Studio Code.
+   - Configuration of a Python environment using Visual Studio Code.
    - Installation of necessary packages, including `pandas`, `scikit-learn`, `Streamlit`, and `nltk` for natural language processing.

 2. **Data Collection**:
    - Fetch news articles using The Guardian API.
+You can do this through the Notebook!
    - Store articles' metadata and content for further processing.

 3. **Data Processing**:
    - Clean and preprocess the article data, focusing on key fields like title, body, and publication date.
    - Use `TF-IDF` (Term Frequency-Inverse Document Frequency) to vectorize the text content.
-   - Calculate cosine similarity between articles to determine relatedness.
+   - Calculate cosine similarity between articles to determine similarity.
    - Use `nltk` to include synonyms in the search functionality, enhancing the search experience.

 4. **Recommendation System Development**: